tecel007/Salty/README.md

 # Salty

-Salty is a protection only menu.
-This is a different approach to modding GTAV - all of the protections are in C++.
+Salty is a protection only, BBv2 derived menu.
+All of the protections are in C++ because im not an IDA expert.
+Im realsing this now because GTAV is so toxic I'm not enjoying playing anymore.
+Keeping up with new attacks is a fulltime job and I dont have time these days.
+Thankfully GTAVI is just around the corner and I can't wait to play with shiny new toys.
+So here is my code.
+Have fun!

 ## native logging